mmbman/Katagiri/1980-07-02-Karma-Where-Karma-Originates.md

 [This always happens.]
 And then when you stand up from zazen, stand up from your seat, well, the pain goes away.

 But you say, “The pain is *here*!
 It’s real!”
 That is the *image* of your pain, don’t you think so?
 It’s an image.
 And then you play with the image of pain.
 Finally, you add psychological, mental suffering to pain itself.
 But pain doesn’t care!
 This pain, it really doesn’t care.
 But if you add something to this, it becomes *huge*; it becomes a monster.
-And finally, you say, “I hate zazen,” so you quit.
+And finally, you say, “I hate zazen.”
+So you quit.
 Very naturally, you quit.

 But, it’s not zazen.
 Completely [there is] nothing there.
 That’s why you feel boredom. *[He laughs.]* It’s really boring!
 And then you say, “The boredom is really something real.”
 But it is not; boredom also doesn’t care.
 Just, under certain circumstances, boredom comes up.
-Because you have been busy with taking care of your mind, going out in your daily life; that’s why when you return to your mind you feel boredom, because there is nothing to deal with as an object, all you have to do is take care of your mind.
-So, mind takes care of the mind. *[He laughs.]* You feel boredom.
+Because you have been busy with taking care of your mind going out in your daily life; that’s why when you return to your mind you feel boredom, because there is nothing to deal with as something else, as an object, all you have to do is take care of your mind.
+So, mind, take care of the mind! *[He laughs.]* [You feel] boredom.
 That’s it.

 So you really hate that.
-Some would say the main purpose of zazen is to feel the boredom, to research boredom. *[He laughs.]* I don’t think so.
-If you feel the boredom, and analyze or synthesize the boredom, that is really that you are chasing after the image of the boredom.
+Some would say the main purpose of zazen is to feel the boredom, to research boredom.
+I don’t think so. *[He laughs.]* If you feel the boredom, and analyze or synthesize the boredom, that is really that you are chasing after the image of the boredom.
 Boredom comes from where?
 Boredom comes from your discursive thinking, that’s all.
 And then, if I give you a certain sweet candy, boredom is gone.
-If I don’t, if you really feel boredom, that’s [all].
+If I don’t, if you really feel boredom, that’s *[unintelligible]*.
 So what is boredom?
 Boredom means, “Bye-bye.”
 When [you’re done], well, boredom comes up.

-This is really zazen.
-Finally, [there is] completely nothing, but if there is nothing, all you have to do is come back home and sit [...]
+This is zazen.
+Really zazen.
+Finally, [there is] completely nothing, but if there is nothing, all you have to do is come back home and sit. [...]
 With whom?
 With [yourself].
-That is what is called experience; experience through zazen, [seeing yourself].
+That is what is called experience; experience through zazen.
+[Zazen is to see yourself.]

 Finally, completely nothing, all you have to do is just sit down, that’s all.
 And then, this is a pretty good way to get a taste of what [your] karma is.

 #### 1:00:12

 So, today, two points that I taught.
 One point is, the location of karma is really in the source of one’s life.
 [The second is,] that karma, in the fundamental ground of one’s life, is not something you try to understand intellectually.
 No way.
 There is nothing else to understand; finally all you have to do is return home, just sitting.
 This is zazen.
 Only through zazen, you [are really close], that you have access to what karma is, what *human nature* is.
 And then if you continue to do zazen like this, you really understand the total picture of karma.

 I would like to explain more, but we still have to have three or four questions.
 For today please remember these two points: that karma is the source of human life, sort of the description of one’s existence.
 And also, that there is no other way but just to sit.
 This is the way to know what the karma is.